Eager Operations

 This matches Fortran, Julia, and MATLAB conventions but differs from C/NumPy row-major order.

-Eager tensors support scalar-loss reverse-mode autodiff with accumulation.
+Eager tensors always compute the forward value immediately.
+Tracked eager tensors also support reverse-mode autodiff on scalar losses with accumulation.
 Repeated backward() calls add to the existing gradients, and you clear them explicitly when you want a fresh pass.

 loss.backward().unwrap();